jurader/NSCLC_spatial_zone_radiomics/README.md

 ## Running the analysis in Google Colab

-1. Open the ipynb file in Google Colab.
+1 Open the notebook in Google Colab.
-2. Run the cells in order.
+2 Run the cells in order.
-3. After the max5, max10, and max20 analyses finish, review the comparison with the original results.
+3 After the max5, max10, and max20 analyses are complete, review the comparison with the original results.
-4. Use the final cell to download the recalculated results as a ZIP archive.
+4 Run the final cell to download the recalculated results as a ZIP archive.

-CT images and GTV masks are not required.
-This reanalysis starts from the CSV files of radiomics feature.
+CT images and GTV masks are not required because this reanalysis starts from previously saved radiomics feature CSV files.

-## Input files

-- `data/clinical_outcome/Supplementary-Table-S1-Training-set-LUNG1-Radiomics.csv`
-- `data/clinical_outcome/Supplementary-Table-S2-Testing-set-LUNG1-Radiomics.csv`
-- `data/clinical_outcome/Supplementary-Table-S3-Validation-set-LUNG2-Radiogenomics.csv`
-- `data/radiomics_851_lung2/lung2_pyradiomics_851.csv`
-- `data/common_cohort_manifest/aligned_case_manifest.csv`
-- `data/spatial_features/features_physical2mm.csv`
-- `data/spatial_features/features_physical3mm.csv`
-- `data/spatial_features/features_physical5mm.csv`

 ## Reproduced workflow

-- Load the fixed 397-patient LUNG1 development cohort and 113-patient LUNG2 validation cohort.
-- Construct the 10 analysis conditions.
-- Perform training-fold median imputation, standardization, and clipping to `[-10, 10]` during cross-validation.
-No imaging-feature values are missing in these datasets, so the implemented imputation safeguard does not alter any values.
-- Select the Elastic-Net Cox `l1_ratio` and `alpha` using stratified five-fold cross-validation.
-- Rank nonzero-coefficient features by the absolute Elastic-Net coefficient and retain up to 5, 10, or 20 features.
-- Fit the final models using `CoxPHFitter(penalizer=0.01, robust=True)`.
-- Calculate risk scores as log partial hazards.
-- Calculate Harrell's C-index.
+The workflow uses LUNG1 development and LUNG2 validation cohorts, constructs 10 analysis conditions, performs preprocessing within cross-validation, selects Elastic-Net Cox hyperparameters using stratified five-fold cross-validation, retains up to 5, 10, or 20 selected features, fits the final Cox models, and calculates log-partial-hazard risk scores and Harrell’s C-index.